forta-network/docs/docs/index.md

 ### Forta Network

-The Forta Network refers to the distributed and decentralized nodes collaborating to secure different parts of a particular blockchain.
-The collection of all nodes is referred to as the Forta Network
+The Forta Network refers to the distributed and decentralized nodes collaborating to provide threat detection and prevention for smart contract transactions on supported blockchains, coordinated through a set of smart contracts deployed across multiple blockchains.
+One specific type of node is the scan node.
+The collection of all nodes and smart contracts is referred to as the Forta Network.

-### Pools
+### Scan Pools

-Pools are groupings of nodes inside of the Forta Network that are collaborating to secure some aspect of the blockchain.
-An example pool could be one dedicated to a specific protocol (e.g. Aave) or dedicated to a specific function (e.g. checking for flash loan attacks)
+Scan pools are groupings of scan nodes in the Forta Network that are collaborating to provide threat detection for some transactions and smart contracts on a specific blockchain network (may also be mempool or simulated network).
+The scan pool defines which specific agents must be executed by participating scan nodes.
+An example scan pool could be one dedicated to a specific protocol (e.g. Aave) or group of protocols (e.g. "top DeFi" protocols) or dedicated to a specific category of threats (e.g. threats resulting from flash loan attacks).

-### Scanners
+### Scan Nodes

-Scanners refer to a type of node in the network that listens for data from the blockchain and passes it to agents.
-Scanner nodes belong to a specific pool.
-The scanner node coordinates agents (e.g. by running newly published agents, removing unpublished agents, or restarting agents that may become unresponsive).
-The scanner ferries blockchain data to agents to process the transaction/block and return any findings
+A scan nodes is a specific type of Forta node that executes agents for every transaction and every new block on a specific blockchain network (may also be mempool or simulated network).
+Each scan node belongs to a specific scan pool.
+The scan node manages and coordinates agents (e.g. by instantiating and running agents, and restarting agents that become unresponsive).
+The scan node ferries blockchain data to agents to process the transaction/block and then consolidates the report of findings to a public Forta smart contract.

 ### Agents

-Agents refer to a module of computation that processes some blockchain data (i.e. a block or transaction) and detects specific conditions (e.g. whether a flash loan attack occured, or whether a particular account balance fell below some threshold).
-Agents belong to a specific pool, as defined in the agent registry.
-Agents are run by scanner nodes, which can be running many agents on the same node all belonging to the same pool
+Agents refer to a set of code scripts within a Docker container that process some blockchain data (i.e. a block or transaction) and detect specific threat conditions (e.g. whether a flash loan attack occured, or whether a particular account balance fell below some threshold).
+Agents emit alerts for their findings.
+Agents are executed by scan nodes.

 ### Agent registry

-The agent registry refers to a smart contract (currently deployed on the Göerli public testnet) that records the existence of all pools and agents.
-Developers publish their agent manifests to this registry, and scanner nodes listen for events from this contract to know how to manage the agents they are running
+The agent registry refers to a smart contract (currently deployed on the Göerli public testnet) that records the existence of all agent containers.
+Developers publish their agent manifests to this registry, and scan nodes listen for events from this contract to know how to manage the agents they are running.

 ### Agent manifest

-An agent manifest refers to a signed JSON document that describes the contents of an agent.
-Specifically, it provides information like the agent version as well as an IPFS reference to the agent image.
-Manifests are persisted on the IPFS network, with their IPFS references stored in the agent registry
+An agent manifest refers to a signed JSON document that describes the contents of an agent container.
+Specifically, it provides information like the agent version as well as an IPFS reference to the agent container image.
+Manifests are persisted on the IPFS network, with their IPFS references stored in the agent registry.

 ### Disco

 Disco is an open-source, decentralized and distributed container registry.
-This registry is used to store and distribute agent images.
-Scanner nodes request agent images from a Disco repository
+This registry is used to store and distribute agent container images.
+Scan nodes request agent images from a Disco repository.

 ## CLI Commands

 The following sections describe the CLI commands available to agent developers.
-You can always use `forta-agent help` to get a quick overview of these commands, as well as details about specific commands e.g. `forta-agent run help`
+You can always use `forta-agent help` to get a quick overview of these commands, as well as details about specific commands e.g. `forta-agent run help`.

 ### init

 Using the `forta-agent init` command, you can quickly initialize a Forta Agent Javascript project inside of the current working directory.
 The starter project includes some default configuration files as well as an example agent implementation.
 A keyfile will also be generated for you and placed in the ~/.forta folder if it does not already exist.
 You will be prompted to enter a password that will be used to encrypt the keyfile.
-This keyfile will be used later when publishing your agent
+This keyfile will be used later when publishing your agent.

 Options: